Bartvds/muxie/README.md

 ## Note

-- Currently there is an upper limit of 255 active streams
+- Currently there is an upper limit of 255 active streams.
 - To send objects use JSON streams for simple objects, [Buffo](https://github.com/Bartvds/buffo) to stream all native JavaScript types, or any other object encoder of your choice.

 ## Alternatives

 I've used [multiplex](https://www.npmjs.org/package/multiplex) for some time, but had some weird decoding issues.
-Then the recursive decoding broke my stack when streaming large amounts of very small chunks.
+As a bonus the recursive decoding broke my stack when streaming large amounts of very small chunks.
 I could't find how to fix this in the more complex logic and it's dependencies.

-I created mplex to mirror the same API but with a simpler (naïve?) implementation.
+Since I don't need duplex functionality I created mplex to mirror the same API but with a simpler (naïve?) implementation.

 ## Todo